The Human Story

 - Outdoor Sports and Games by Claude H. Miller, Ph.D.

 - The Night Before Christmas and Other Popular Stories by Various

-The EVR1 Canon contains the information expressed by our logo:
+The Human Story contains the information expressed by the EVR1 Symbol:

 - The colons flanking the center circle represent causality and flow.